 Credit card solicitations certainly aren't limited to the holidays, but the intensity of offers tends to pick up during this time because your spending tends to pick up.
-The National Association of Retailers (NAR) predicts that holiday retail sales will approach $720 billion, excluding typical purchases like dining out and filling your gas tank.
+The National Retail Federation (NRF) predicts that holiday retail sales will approximate $730 billion, excluding typical purchases like dining out and filling your gas tank.
 What retailer or card issuer wouldn't want a piece of that spending pie?

 Most credit card solicitations are pre-approved or pre-screened offers, where the card issuer has done a cursory check of your credit already – without your request or knowledge – and considers you low risk.
 (These are different from pre-qualified offers, where you have agreed to provide credit information to lenders in order to shop for offers.)